migtools/oadp-non-admin/docs/design/nab_and_nar_status_update.md

 NonAdminBackup/NonAdminRestore `status` contains reference to the related Velero Backup/Restore.

-NonAdminBackup `status.veleroBackup` contains `nameuuid`, `namespace` and `status`.
+NonAdminBackup `status.veleroBackup` contains `nacuuid`, `namespace` and `status`.
-- `status.veleroBackup.nameuuid` field stores generated unique UUID of the `VeleroBackup` object.
-The same UUID is also stored as the label value `openshift.io/oadp-nab-origin-nameuuid` within the created `VeleroBackup` object.
+- `status.veleroBackup.nacuuid` field stores generated unique UUID of the `VeleroBackup` object.
+The same UUID is also stored as the label value `openshift.io/oadp-nab-origin-nacuuid` within the created `VeleroBackup` object.
 - `status.veleroBackup.namespace` represents the namespace in which the `VeleroBackup` object was created.
 - `status.veleroBackup.status` field is a copy of the `VeleroBackup` object status.